35 Examples of Personal Goals You Need to Set (Updated 2023)

 It doesn’t work that way.
 You’re only hurting yourself.

-I recently wrote this excellent little eBook about How to Forgive Someone Who Hurt You.
+I recently wrote this excellent eBook about How to Forgive Someone Who Hurt You.
 If you’re struggling with this, you might really enjoy this book.

 Set personal boundaries